-Car repairs can be very expensive for U.S. citizens.
-According to RepairPal, a common catalytic converter replacement costs between $2,174 and $2,213.
-Major repairs such as a transmission replacement can even cost between $4,000 to $8,000, according to Angie’s List.
+Car repairs can be very expensive for U.S. citizens – according to RepairPal, a common catalytic converter replacement costs between $2,174 and $2,213.
+But if you have insurance for car repairs or an extended warranty, it can help offset these costs.

-In order to feel peace of mind, many car owners pursue long-term coverage before the factory warranty on their vehicle expires.
-According to IBIS World, almost 18 billion dollars in the U.S. last year was spent on extended car warranties.
-Alternatively, many owners purchase insurance for car repairs to protect their vehicle.
+In order to get peace of mind, many car owners pursue long-term coverage before the factory warranty on their vehicle expires.
+According to IBIS World, almost $18 billion was spent on extended car warranties in the U.S. last year.
+Alternatively, many owners purchase insurance for car repairs to protect their vehicles.

 In this article, our review team discusses the difference between extended car warranties and insurance for car repairs, also known as mechanical breakdown insurance.
 In addition, we help you decide which type of coverage is right for you and share our recommended providers.

 - Advantages And Disadvantages of Insurance For Car Repairs

 - Which Type Of Coverage Is Right For You?

 What Is A Factory Warranty?

 Before considering extended car warranties and insurance for car repairs, it is important to know what a factory warranty is.
 A factory warranty protects a new vehicle from costly repairs for a certain number of years or miles, depending on its particular brand.
 It's the manufacturer's way of guaranteeing that your vehicle is in proper working condition when it's sold to you, and if it's not, the manufacturer will make it right.